fal3n-4ngel/SusGoals/README.md

 ```

 Thank you for joining me on this journey of creativity, technology, and positive change.
-Together, let's transform the world, one Sustainable Goal at a time.
+Together, let's transform the world, one Sustainable Goal at a time. <br>
+Liked the project?, wanna help me build it further?
+Just contact me via twitter or mail.
 ## Contributors
 <table>
 <tr>